PrefectHQ/prefect/docs/concepts/deployments.md

 ### Create deployment in API

-When you've configured `deployment.yaml` for a deployment, you can create the deployment on the API.
-Run the following Prefect CLI command.
+When you've configured `deployment.yaml` for a deployment, you can create the deployment on the API by running the `prefect deployment apply` Prefect CLI command.

 <div class="terminal">
 ```bash